dilankadon/Protractor_Cucumber/README.md

 Run only test on desktop browsers: `npm run test-desktop`

-Run only test on real devices: `npm run test-real-devices`

-Run only test on real android devices: `npm run test-android`
+Run only test on android devices: `npm run test-android`

-Run only test on real ios devices: `npm run test-ios`
+Run only test on ios devices: `npm run test-ios`

 The test can be tagged as: